6/12/17

 Status ACTIVE TITLE

-John Boileau served in the Canadian Army for thirty-seven years, retiring as a colonel in 1999, and is currently the Honorary Colonel of The Halifax Rifles (RCAC).
-He is the author of thirteen books and more than 500 magazine and newspaper articles.
-Two of his books, Fastest in the World and Halifax and the Royal Canadian Navy, have both been shortlisted for the Dartmouth Book Award for Non-Fiction.
-John and his wife, Miriam, live in Bedford, Nova Scotia.
+Retired colonel John Boileau served in the Canadian Army for thirty-seven years, including command of Lord Strathcona’s Horse (Royal Canadians), and went on to be appointed Honorary Colonel of the Halifax Rifles (RCAC) for ten years.
+He is an author and media commentator who specializes in military history and has written fifteen books and more that 650 magazine and newspaper articles.
+Two of his books, Fastest in the World and Halifax and the Royal Canadian Navy were shortlisted for the Dartmouth Book Award for Non-Fiction.
+John was founding chair of the Halifax Military Heritage Preservation Society and chair of the National Council of Honorary Colonels.
+He is a recipient of the Order of Nova Scotia, the Queen Elizabeth Diamond Jubilee Medal, the Queen Elizabeth Platinum Jubilee Medal (NS), a Lieutenant-Governor of Nova Scotia Vice-Regal Commendation and a Commander Canadian Army Commendation.
+He and his wife, Miriam, live in Bedford, Nova Scotia.

 Quick Quotes